Barlow County Sheriff’s DepartmentHayward Turnbull, Sheriff

 The Barlow County Sheriff’s Department is led by Sheriff Hayward Turnbull, a native of Barlow County and fifteen-year veteran of the FBI.
 The department office is located in the Sam Barlow Building in downtown Samuelton, Oregon.

 Barlow County Sheriff’s Department Patrol is supervised by the chief deputy sheriff.
-There are currently five patrol deputies, one sergeant, three on-call deputies, and one resident deputy stationed in Pilchik.
+There are currently five patrol deputies, two patrol corporals, one sergeant, three on-call deputies, and one resident deputy stationed in Pilchik.
 Deputies patrol 24 hours a day, seven days a week, 365 days a year.
-There is at least one deputy on duty at any time.
+The department also performs policing duties for the city of Samuelton.
+At least one deputy is assigned to city patrol at all times.

 The Barlow County Jail is located in a secure wing of the basement of the Sam Barlow Building.
 It is staffed around the clock by six corrections deputies commanded by one corrections corporal.